Schengen 90/180-Day Rule Explained (2026)

 James visits Spain for 30 days in January, goes home to Canada, then returns to Italy for 30 days in April, and plans another 30 days in Greece in July.
 Each individual trip is only 30 days.
 But on any given day in July, the 180-day lookback window captures all three trips.
 If his July trip pushes the total past 90 days within that window, he’s overstaying.

 Maria wants to spend as much time in Europe as possible.
-She arrives in Portugal on January 1 and stays for 90 days (through March 31).
-She then flies to Albania (non-Schengen) and stays for 90 days (April 1 through June 29).
-On June 30, her January 1 entry starts dropping out of the 180-day window.
-By July 1, she’s regained a full 90 days and can re-enter the Schengen Area.
+She arrives in Portugal on January 1 and stays for 90 days, leaving on March 31.
+She then spends 90 days in Albania (April 1 through June 29) — a non-Schengen country.

 What Counts as a “Day” Inside Schengen?